wpl123/waterdata_backend/README.md

 # Brief explanation of the supdirectories;

 - app - Python Code to extract, transform and load groundwater, surfacewater and rainfall data from public sources and store in a MySQL database
-- app-api - Flask Api to enable access to MySQL db
+- app-api - FastAPI to enable access to MySQL db
 - dockerfiles - dockerfiles for system build
 - frontend - Jupytr Notebooks to plot water data and implement machine learning (LSTM) to investigate anomalies of groundwater data
 - frontend/app-dash - dashboard in Plotly Dash